 For our first pilot, we designed and built an application that allowed claimants to create an account, log in, verify an account, reset the password, log out, and take the first steps toward creating a claim.
 We also tested a key technical integration with the Department of Revenue (DOR), which provides contribution and wage data that is essential to determining a claimant's eligibility.

-In the second and third pilots, we expanded the application to allow claimants to submit an application and ensured that Massachusetts administrators receive the complete and accurate data needed to adjudicate a claim.
-And in a future pilot, we’ll confirm that payments are made to the right person, in the right amount, at the right time.
+In the subsequent pilots, we expanded the application to allow claimants to submit an application and ensured that Massachusetts administrators receive the complete and accurate data needed to adjudicate a claim.
+We then used a pilot to confirm that payments are made to the right person, in the right amount, at the right time.

-Building and testing piece-by-piece, over multiple pilots, also allows us to test the application with a diverse set of participants to further ensure that it’s simple and easy to use for everyone.
+Building and testing piece-by-piece, over multiple pilots, also allowed us to test the application with a diverse set of participants to further ensure that it’s simple and easy to use for everyone.

 Pilots let us build, test, and see results quickly.
 Within a few months, we confirmed that most claimants could easily navigate account creation and that the DOR integration was successful.
 Our initial findings:

 73 percent of participants were able to create an account

 90 percent could reset their password